-We have already met our targets for the francophone and Aboriginal priority groups, and are making some progress on the culturally diverse and new generation priority groups - however there's still work to be done.
+We have already met our targets for the francophone and Aboriginal priority groups, however there's still work to be done.
 The slow rate of change in the overall percentages partly reflects the fact that it takes time for organizations new to OAC to move from project grants into the larger operating grant stream where they should eventually account for a greater proportion of total grant dollars.
-For example, 24% of project grant dollars went to culturally diverse artists and arts organizations in 2013-14 - a proportion that greatly exceeds the census target for this priority group.
-And since 2006-07, 15% of the organizations entering the operating stream for the first time (i.e. new operating recipients) were culturally diverse.
-Proportions of project grant dollars met or exceeded the census targets for most of the other priority groups as well: francophone (14% of 2013-14 project grant dollars); Aboriginal (16%); and new generation (22%).
+For example, 23% of project grant dollars went to culturally diverse artists and arts organizations in 2014-15 - a proportion that greatly exceeds the census target for this priority group.
+And since 2006-07, 16% of the organizations entering the operating stream for the first time (i.e. new operating recipients) were culturally diverse.
+Proportions of project grant dollars met or exceeded the census targets for most of the other priority groups as well: francophone (13% of 2014-15 project grant dollars); Aboriginal (17%); and new generation (22%).
 Also, it's important to note that the distribution of our grants by priority group generally reflects the relative proportion of applications we receive from each group - making OAC's outreach efforts a continuing priority to help increase applications from each group.

 Our applications from, and grant dollars to, the regions have remained relatively consistent over the past seven years, and are well below our target.
 However, the census figure on which our target is based represents the regional distribution of individual artists only, and therefore does not reflect the high concentration of large arts organizations located in Toronto.
 For this reason, the census target, while useful as a general benchmark, is imperfect as an absolute goal.
-It is worth noting that half (51%) of the organizations entering the operating stream since 2006-07 have been regional, and half (49%) of the new operating grant dollars over this period went to regional organizations.
+It is worth noting that half (52%) of the organizations entering the operating stream since 2006-07 have been regional, and half (50%) of the new operating grant dollars over this period went to regional organizations.

 NOTE: The 2006-07 and 2007-08 figures for francophone, Aboriginal and culturally diverse are for operating programs only.
 Collection of data on support to these three priority groups through project programs began in 2008-09.
 Figures for regional include both operating and project grant dollars.
 Project program data for all groups except regional are based on voluntary self-identification by applicants.
+Collection of data on support to Deaf artists and artists with disabilities will begin in 2015-16.

-Defined as French mother tongue (single and multiple responses) and therefore will underestimate the number of francophone artists according to the inclusive definition of francophone (IDF) recently adopted by Ontario's Office of Francophone Affairs.
+1 Defined as French mother tongue (single and multiple responses) and therefore will underestimate the number of francophone artists according to the inclusive definition of francophone (IDF) recently adopted by Ontario's Office of Francophone Affairs.

-Census figures on Aboriginal people likely underestimate the number of artists
+2 Census figures on Aboriginal people likely underestimate the number of artists

-OAC began collecting data on support to "new generation" artists (18-30 years) in 2009-10.
+3OAC began collecting data on support to "new generation" artists (18-30 years) in 2009-10.

-Regional is defined as all areas of Ontario outside of the City of Toronto.
+4 Regional is defined as all areas of Ontario outside of the City of Toronto.